 Your shopping starts by measuring the weight of your glasses, boxes and bags on the scales next to the entrance door.
 Now you can fill them from the dispensers and finally pay by net weight.
 During the covid-19 restrictions you are also asked to wash your hands when entering the shop.

 When the shop is crowded waiting time at the till is a little longer than you might expect, but take your time and have a coffee and home-made cake in the small cafe corner.
 Lunch is served Monday through Friday from 11 am.

 A second branch opened January 23, 2019 in the neighbourhood of Haidhausen, a few steps from Rosenheimer Platz S-Bahn station.
 This shop is also equipped with a proper espresso machine, and offers snacks -- you can have a sandwich, a slice of cake or a buttered pretzl.
-However, neither lunch nor fresh fruit and veges are available.
-In return the clean and pleasantly light shop keeps open a little longer on saturday evenings.
+However, neither lunch nor fresh fruit and veges are available in this clean and pleasantly light shop.

 If you prefer a crammed and cosy corner shop where the shop keepers will fill the jars and boxes for you pay a visit to the Mutternaturladen in Harlaching, next to the Biowelt convenience store.